Moorooka, Queensland: Education

 Moorooka State School is a government primary (Prep-6) school for boys and girls at Sherley Street (27.5357°S 153.0239°E).
 In 2017, the school had an enrolment of 341 students with 34 teachers (25 full-time equivalent) and 24 non-teaching staff (17 full-time equivalent).
 It includes a special education program.
 It has a strong multi-cultural community and hosts an annual Festival in July.

 St Brendan's Primary School is a Catholic primary (Prep-6) school for boys and girls at Hawtree Street (27.5374°S 153.0192°E).
 In 2017, the school had an enrolment of 80 students with 15 teachers (10 full-time equivalent) and 13 non-teaching staff (5 full-time equivalent).

 There are no secondary schools in Moorooka.
-The nearest secondary school is Yeronga State High School in Yeronga.
+The nearest government secondary school is Yeronga State High School in Yeronga to the north.

-Moorooka is serviced by two kindergartens.

 Amenities

 The principal Moorooka shopping district on Beaudesert Road, known as Moorvale, features over 100 businesses from takeaways to restaurants and coffee shops, discount stores, newsagents, dry cleaners, locksmiths, jewellery shop, second hand and pawn shops, and a new range of businesses that serve the African community including food and groceries, hair salons, furniture shops, and halal butcheries.

-Moorvale is also known for its extensive Woolworths Supermarket, at the northern end of the shopping district, which was opened in 1972 and was the largest Woolworths in Queensland at the time.

-On the south end of Moorooka near the AFL club and Moorooka State School located off Beaudesert Road is Pizza Hut, Shear Image Hair & Beauty, now named Harlequin Hair and a petrol station, and within a few blocks either way convenience stores.